tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 This shows how the `gen_server`-style FIFO message queue is implemented in the `Async` module.

 * An `AsyncDelegator` instance has an instance variable `@queue` that is an array and stores everything needed to run the method called.
-* This array is passed in via the `perform` method via a thread pool to a thread that will eventually run our code.
+* This array is passed in to the `perform` method, through a thread pool, and finally to an executor thread that will eventually run our code.
 * In `perform` the thread will loop, executing the next method in the queue, until there is nothing left in the queue.

 ## I came here to see multiple threads